Skip to content

 • Process image: Select the virtual variable (also known as process image variables) to which the sensor data should be mapped.
 If the default naming convention is used, the mapping will be done automatically.

-• Central wave length: The known central wavelength of the sensor (λ₀), required for accurate temperature measurements.
+• Central wave length: The known central wavelength of the sensor (λ₀), required for offset compensation for strain and temperature measurements.